Efficient Time-Series Approximation with Linear Recurrent Neural Networks: Architecture Learning and Predictive Power: Abstract

 \section{Abstract}

-Recurrent neural networks are a powerful means to cope with time series.
-We show how a type of linearly activated recurrent neural networks can approximate any time-dependent function $f(t)$ given by a number of function values.
+{Recurrent neural networks are a powerful means to cope with time series.
+We show how autoregressive linear, i.e., linearly activated recurrent neural networks (LRNNs) can approximate any time-dependent function $f(t)$.
 The approximation can effectively be learned by simply solving a linear equation system; no backpropagation or similar methods are needed.
-Furthermore, the network size can be reduced by taking only the most relevant components of the network.
-Thus, in contrast to others, our approach not only learns network weights but also the network architecture.
-The networks have interesting properties: They end up in ellipse trajectories in the long run and allow the prediction of further values and compact representations of functions.
-We demonstrate this by several experiments, among them multiple superimposed oscillators (MSO) and robotic soccer.
-Predictive neural networks outperform the previous state-of-the-art for the MSO task with a minimal number of units.
+Furthermore, and this is the main contribution of this paper, the size of an LRNN can be reduced significantly in one step after inspecting the spectrum of the network transition matrix, i.e., its eigenvalues, by taking only the most relevant components.
+Therefore, in contrast to other approaches, we do not only learn network weights but also the network architecture.
+LRNNs have interesting properties: They end up in ellipse trajectories in the long run and allow the prediction of further values and compact representations of functions.
+We demonstrate this by several case studies, among them multiple superimposed oscillators (MSO), robotic soccer (RoboCup), and stock price prediction.
+LRNNs outperform the previous state-of-the-art for the MSO task with a minimal number of units.}